 Contrary to what police and the company state publicly, APLR cameras create serious concerns regarding individual privacy rights under the United States Constitution.
 To help you better understand the reason for worries about license plate readers tracking the movements of the average motorist, let’s take a closer look at what they do and how the use of the information they gather violates your rights.

+ALPR systems do not determine guilt or issue charges.
+They serve as investigative tools that support, but do not replace, human decision-making.
+Officers and operators must verify information before taking any enforcement action.
 Based on news reports regarding the APLR cameras in Oklahoma City, 65 devices will be installed throughout the metro in addition to the 25 cameras already in use.
 The cameras take a picture of the license plate of every vehicle that passes.

-What privacy issues arise with their use?
+What privacy issues arise with the Use of ALPR Cameras?

 When people register their cars, their name and other personal information on file with the state becomes associated with the plate affixed to their vehicle.
 Consequently, tracking the movements of the car lets police track the activities of its driver.

+Police and government officials in Oklahoma City and other municipalities using ALPR cameras nationwide would say they do not violate privacy rights, but a 2012 decision from the United States Supreme Court, United States v.
+Jones, 565 U.S. 400, offers a contrary view by recognizing that prolonged location tracking can implicate constitutional privacy protections.
+In this 2012 decision, the Supreme Court addressed law enforcement using a GPS tracking device affixed to a vehicle driven by someone police suspected of drug trafficking.
+Police obtained a search warrant from a judge that specified the device be attached to the vehicle while it was in the District of Columbia.
+Instead, officers waited until it was outside of the District before attaching the device.
 The Court determined that police violated the search warrant's terms, so whatever tracking information they obtained from the device resulted from a warrantless search and violated the Constitution’s Fourth Amendment.
 The government argued that a warrant was unnecessary because no expectation of privacy existed in tracking data collected while the vehicle operated on public roads.
-Still, the Court disagreed, ruling that the use of a device to track the movements of a person’s vehicle was a search subject to the privacy protections of the Fourth Amendment.
+The Court disagreed, ruling that the use of a device to track the movements of a person’s vehicle was a search subject to the privacy protections of the Fourth Amendment.

 Other decisions from the High Court reached similar conclusions about the collection of information by law enforcement when used to track a person’s movements or location using cell-site data.
 As such, a search warrant based on probable cause is required to gather cellphone information to track a person’s daily activity using cell-site locations.